softprops/pine/README.md

 ## usage

-Rust's interface for working with [processes](https://doc.rust-lang.org/std/process/) is pretty great, but sometimes you may wish to stream process output as it becomes available, rather waiting for the process to exit before you can get and handle on the total process out [output](https://doc.rust-lang.org/std/process/struct.Output.html).
+Rust's interface for working with [processes](https://doc.rust-lang.org/std/process/) is pretty great, but sometimes you may wish to stream process output as it becomes available rather waiting for the process to exit before you can get a handle on the total process [output](https://doc.rust-lang.org/std/process/struct.Output.html).

-For these usecases, `pine` provides in iterator interface over lines of process output, represented as enum of `pine.Line.StdOut` or `pine.Line.StdErr`.
+For these usecases, `pine` provides in iterator interface over lines of process output, represented as enum of `pine::Line::StdOut` or `pine::Line::StdErr`.
 This is well suited for unix programs with emit line-oriented output.
 A prerequite for your program to gain access to these lines of output, is making sure your child process output is "piped" to your program.
 Rust's Command interface makes this simple.